 ARIA stands for Accessible Rich Internet Applications.
-They are attributes (prefixed by aria- ) that can be used on HTML tags to increase the accessibility of elements on a webpage.
+They are attributes (prefixed by aria- ) that can be used on HTML tags to increase the accessibility of elements on a web page.
 Whenever possible, it is preferable to use semantic HTML5 tags instead of ARIA.

 Transcripts & Captions

 This is a simple one, but it can be time-consuming or expensive to implement.
 All video you post should include captions and a transcript.
 Captions refer to the text that appears below spoken dialogue in video; transcription refers to text of all the video's dialogue.
 All audio content should also include transcripts.
 Many popular video hosts offer tools to help you add captions to your videos.
-I've worked extensively with YouTube's caption tools, and they are easier and quick to use.
+I've worked extensively with YouTube's caption tools, and they are easy and quick to use.
 Unfortunately, it does take a long time and can be tedious.
-Automation tools can help, but they are not good enough to produce a accurate transcripts or captions.
+Automation tools can help, but they are not good enough to produce accurate transcripts or captions.

 There are multiple services available online that will caption/transcribe your content for you.
 They generally charge about $1.00/min; however, you can find cheaper options on sites like fiverr.

-The color contrast criterion specifies that enough contrast should exist between text and the background, so that users with moderately low vision or color blindness can still read the content.
+The color contrast criterion specifies that enough contrast should exist between text and the background so that users with moderately low vision or color blindness can still read the content.
 Tools are listed below to check whether you satisfy the criterion.

 Skip to Content

-For users who navigate a webpage by screen reader or keyboard, having to go though a long list of navigation items is tedious.
+For users who navigate a website by screen reader or keyboard, having to go though a long list of navigation items is tedious.
 To improve the experience for these users, developers can add a "Skip to main content" link to their page.
 This allows users to bypass the navigation links and get right to the page's content.

 You can implement this technique by adding a button at the top of you page.
 For aesthetic reasons, you may wish to hide the button until a user brings it into focus.